 Best for Flat-Faced Dogs: Fluff Trough Binge Blocker

 This elevated dog bowl was originally designed after a dog parent’s pug struggled to eat because of his flat face.
-The Binge Blocker has a totally different look than any other dog feeder out there—it’s surrounded on three sides, but has an open front to make it easy for pugs to eat.
+The Binge Blocker has a totally different look than any other dog feeder out there.
+It’s surrounded on three sides, but it has an open front to make it easy for pugs to eat.